k-stz/wordpress-on-docker/README.md

 now `service mysql` shows its available

-TODO:
-Create users: dbroot (the admin) and a second user
+- DONE: Create users: dbroot (the admin) and a second user

-create volume:
+## create volume:
-`docker volume create db`
+UPDATE: not necessary, we create it via the `docker-compose.yaml` file.
+Previous approach: `docker volume create db`

 then bind it locally with `docker run -v:db mariadb:test